matti-osterbacka/OHTU-German-learning-website-temporary-practice-fork/README.md

 ## Running locally

 - Run PostgreSQL:

   - Init .env files `./init-env.sh` — This will create the required .env files for environment variables.
 The local db credentials are

     - DB_HOST=localhost
     - DB_PORT=7742
     - DB_USER=ohtu
     - DB_PASSWORD=password
     - DB_NAME=gradesa

+    Create session secret key with `openssl rand -base64 32` adding it to .env

+    - SESSION_SECRET=your_secret_key

   - `docker compose up -d` — This command starts the services defined in the docker-compose.yml file in detached mode, meaning the services run in the background and the terminal is freed up for other tasks.
 For more information, checkout [Docker Compose docs](https://docs.docker.com/compose/)
   - `npm install` in project root
   - `cd ./gradesa && npm install`